Select your Open Day

-Develop your understanding of digital literacy issues on this new Masters programme at Liverpool John Moores University.
-This distance learning programme invites you to fit your studies around your existing commitments.
+Develop your understanding of Digital Literacy issues on LJMU's distance learning programme and fit your studies around existing commitments.

-- Obtain in-depth understanding of UK and international digital literacy issues, practices and policies
+- Gain in-depth understanding of UK and international digital literacy issues, practices and policies

 - Develop the skills, principles and practices to use digital tools effectively, safely and ethically